drBenway/pixi-vn-wiki/Choice-Menus.md

 In the visual novel, usually, there are choice menus that allow the player to make decisions that will affect the story.

-In Pixi'VN, it is possible to create choice menus using the `ChoiceMenuOptionLabel` class and a function to handle the choice.
+In Pixi’VN, it is possible to create choice menus using the `ChoiceMenuOptionLabel` class and a function to handle the choice.

 `ChoiceMenuOptionLabel` is a class which has as parameters: